Allow me to ask one simple question: Does that title give away too much? No?

 Good, I was hoping for that answer.
 I wouldn’t want anyone to know that I interviewed Biko.

 No, not Steve Biko guys.
-He’s most likely a soul right now.
+He’s most likely an ancestor right now.

 The guy I’m talking about is JACKSON BIKO.